department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/product/working-group/VFS-APT-Working-Group-Research-10272021.md

 We’re excited to kick off our first Apartment Working Group on Wed, 10/27 at 2-3pm ET.
 If you haven’t already RSVP’d to the invite, please do so.
 The session’s objectives and agenda are below.
 Slides for a pre-read will be sent closer to the date.

 Objectives:
-- Introduce our team and partners, and how collaboration with us will look and feel like
+- Introduce our team and partners
 - Share how we got here, work to date, and what’s ahead
-- Align on POC and MVP expectations
 - Continue to learn how our work builds off and impacts other teams’ work
+- Our vision of collaboration

 Agenda:
 - Welcome and agenda (5 min)